hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 ***
 ***

-# 8.4 Passing the List
+# 8.4 Passing a List
 Sometimes, passing the list to a function is very efficient.
 The list can include any possible data, such as name, number, or even a complicated object like the dictionary
 * After passing the list, the function can access the element directly